 Wearing helmets for protection, we entered the facillity.
 The tour began where the workers would have to change (underwear included), take a cold shower and measure the radiation doses they had received.

-Soon, we went up with an elevator and then all the way down the 20 meters high boiling water reactor, looking at the complex machinery and listening to all the crazy stories our guide Stefan has collected while working there since over 2 decades.
+Soon, we went up with an elevator and then all the way down the 20 meters high boiling water reactor, looking at the complex machinery and listening to all the fascinating stories our guide Stefan had collected while working there for over 2 decades.

-The last stop was the control room – the perfect example of the 1970s chic.
+The last stop was the control room – a perfect example of the 1970s chic.

 I had never thought that I would enter a nuclear power plant; probably because most of them are in service and it’s dangerous to do that.
 Thanks to the fact that Austrian politicians decided to first build it and then look for approval, AKW Zwentendorf gives nowadays any curious soul the unique opportunity of seeing what these controversial facilities look like on the inside… and feel like the protagonist of a science fiction movie.